gsarig/remove-uppercase-accents/readme.txt

 1. Greek text without the plugin
 2. Greek text after activating the plugin
-3. The plugin's control panel
+3. JavaScript mode options on the plugin's control panel
+4. PHP mode options

 == Changelog ==

+= 1.1 =
+* NEW Feature: Option to choose whether to use the custom selectors inclusively or exclusively on JavaScript mode.

 = 1.0 =
 Major update with many an options panel and new features: